Advanced search

 Cases of acute renal failure have been reported in patients receiving IVIg therapy.
 In most cases, risk factors have been identified, such as pre-existing renal insufficiency, diabetes mellitus, hypovolaemia, overweight, concomitant nephrotoxic medicinal products or age over 65.

-Renal parameters should be assessed prior to infusion of IVIG, particularly in patients judged to have a potential increased risk for developing acute renal failure, and again at appropriate intervals.
+Renal parameters should be assessed prior to infusion of IVIg, particularly in patients judged to have a potential increased risk for developing acute renal failure, and again at appropriate intervals.
 In patients at risk for acute renal failure, IVIg products should be administered at the minimum rate of infusion and dose practicable.
 In case of renal impairment, IVIg discontinuation should be considered.

-While these reports of renal dysfunction and acute renal failure have been associated with the use of many of the licensed IVIg products containing various excipients such as sucrose, glucose and maltose, those containing sucrose as a stabiliser accounted for a disproportionate share of the total number.
+While reports of renal dysfunction and acute renal failure have been associated with the use of many of the licensed IVIg products containing various excipients such as sucrose, glucose and maltose, those containing sucrose as a stabiliser accounted for a disproportionate share of the total number.
 In patients at risk, the use of IVIg products that do not contain these excipients may be considered.
 Panzyga does not contain sucrose, maltose or glucose.

 Aseptic meningitis syndrome (AMS)

 Aseptic meningitis syndrome has been reported to occur in association with IVIg treatment.
 The syndrome usually begins within several hours to 2 days following IVIg treatment.
-Cerebrospinal fluid studies are frequently positive with pleocytosis up to several thousand cells per mm3, predominantly from the granulocytic series, and elevated protein levels up to several hundred mg/dl.
+Cerebrospinal fluid (CSF) studies are frequently positive with pleocytosis up to several thousand cells per mm3, predominantly from the granulocytic series, and elevated protein levels up to several hundred mg/dl.

 AMS may occur more frequently in association with high-dose (2 g/kg) IVIg treatment.